The TGG Baseball Movie Review: “Fear Strikes Out”

 I’ll give Fear Strikes Out points for tackling the subject of mental illness in a time when Hollywood ‘dared’ to make social issues movies—whether it succeeds on that count is a matter of debate—and a poignant moment near the end in which son and dad put aside their competitive pulses, come to terms with one another and play a relaxing round of catch.
 I won’t go as far as Ed in giving the film our equivalent of a “bomb” rating but, having said that, this is still not a good movie.
 If you loved Psycho and just can’t get enough of Norman Bates, then maybe Fear Strikes Out is for you.

-Back to 1950: Gee Whiz!
+1950: Gee Whiz!
 The Philadelphia Phillies overcome decades of futility and embarrassment with a rare National League pennant.

 Have a comment, question or request?
 Contact us at This Great Game.